-The best unlocked Samsung phones let you pick up a new handset without the burden of having to tie your new phone to a phone carrier.
+The best unlocked Samsung phones give the ultimate freedom to pick your carrier and hop between them at your leisure.
 That allows you to choose your perfect handset first and then pick exactly which of the best phone carriers is right for you later.

 And if you've decided Samsung is the way you want to go but you're not sure which handset fits your needs, we're here to help.
 Samsung offers an overwhelming amount of devices ranging from powerful flagships through to budget handsets.